The Perfect Product for Nicotine Addiction

 Let’s pause for a moment to consider this curious situation.
 In the US cigarettes are freely and legally available for sale to anyone over 18 (21 in some states).
-As a result many people become addicted to smoking and because of this there are about 480,000 deaths from smoking-related diseases in the US every year.
-And the way the government is trying to deal with this is that when people are already addicted to the nicotine in cigarettes and find it difficult to stop smoking, they should be offered nicotine in some other form as a ‘therapy’ to help them.
-But because NRT doesn’t work very well they need to have other products or options available as quit smoking aids.
+As a result, many people become addicted to smoking and because of this there are about 480,000 deaths from smoking-related diseases in the US every year.
+And the way the government is trying to deal with this is that when people are already addicted to the nicotine in cigarettes and find it difficult to stop smoking, they should be offered nicotine in some other form to help them.
+But because NRT doesn’t work very well they now want to have other products or options available as quit smoking aids.

 It gets worse.
 The FDA is contemplating new measures that would enable cigarette companies to get non-cigarette nicotine-containing products approved as medicines to treat the nicotine addiction that their primary product, cigarettes, caused in the first place.

-Tobacco companies should be seen for what they are: the whole of the problem.
-And the only role they can have solving it – and it would be a very big role which would virtually eliminate the problem – would be to stop making cigarettes.
+Tobacco companies should be seen for what they are: purveyors of the addictive drug nicotine and thereby the whole of the smoking problem.
+And the only role they can have solving it—and it would be a very big role which would virtually eliminate the problem—would be to stop making cigarettes.

-Because the tragedy of nicotine addiction is that many sufferers don’t want to escape.
+Because the tragedy of nicotine addiction is that many sufferers don’t want to escape it.

 Text © Gabriel Symonds